Community-reported

 September

-Physically accessible ASL on request West Side location All ages · Kids 5 and under free
+ADA info confirmed ASL on request West Side location All ages · Kids 5 and under free

 In our coverage area.
 Douglass Park in North Lawndale is one of the most transit-accessible festivals for West Side residents.
 Free ADA parking along S. Sacramento Dr. Accessible pathways connect parking, entrances, stages, and vendors throughout the 173-acre park.
 Motorized wheelchair charging at the Accessibility Services Center (bring your own cords).
 ASL on request.
 Email info@riotfest.org with subject line "ASL Interpreter Request" by August 20, 2026.
 Carnival rides and multiple stages make this a high-sensory environment throughout the weekend.